-* Before I get on to my experience, a couple of friends from the East Coast who are currently in KL working has acknowledge that among the Nasi Dagang in KL of the Terengganu variety that they have tasted so far, the ones in Mok Teh is almost as good as it gets in terms of authenticity.
+* Before I get on to my experience, a couple of friends from the East Coast who are currently in KL working has acknowledge that among the Nasi Dagang in KL of the Terengganu variety that they have tasted so far, the ones at Mok Teh is almost as good as it gets in terms of authenticity.
 I wouldnt know shit about autheticity because I am KL bred.
 For me, all that matters is whether food tasted good or not, lol.
 Okay, now back to my ramblings….

 A couple of my friends are from the East Coast of Peninsular Malaysia – Pahang/Kelantan/Terengganu and they get a kick out of tasting a variety of Nasi Dagang of the east coast origin located here in Kuala Lumpur.
 I on the other hand, am mostly a KL bred – so, I wouldn’t know anything about distinguishing one from the other but I tag along anyways because the food usual taste good.
 The ones I have tasted so far is of the Kelantanese variety, simply because they seem to be easier to find, the others seem to be more scarce.